 These 21 hours are comprised of Educational Leadership courses.

-These courses are distributed between Educational Foundations and Educational Psychology courses.
+These courses tend to be distributed across Adult Education, Educational Media/Tech, Educational Foundations, and Educational Psychology courses.

 Research methods – 15 hrs